 In a trust there will be a “Successor Trustee (or Trustees)” who will be responsible for executing the orders in the trust.
 This person is clearly defined in trust document and has full authority to act.

 Let’s step back a minute and look at things from the title company’s perspective.
-They have one job and that is to make sure the property is transferred according to the terms of the contract and done so legally.
+They have one job which is to make sure the property is transferred according to the terms of the contract and done so legally.
 If they have the slightest doubt as to who the sellers may be, they will require signatures from anyone and everyone they think could possibly be a legal seller.
 It is never a problem having too many signatures.
 It is a huge problem having too few.
 Title companies will operate under the more is better philosophy if there is any doubt.

 I have never seen a question on signing authority with a trust.
-I am sure it could happen but I have not seen one nor heard of such a case.
+I am sure it could happen but I have not seen nor heard of such a case.

-For the purposes of this post, it is too complicated to go into the reasons why, but know that if a property is sold within a year of the owner’s passing AND the heirs want the proceeds before the one year anniversary of the date of death, the sellers must pay a bond premium to the buyer’s title insurance company for the funds to be released.
+For the purposes of this post, it is too complicated to go into the reasons why, but know that if a property is sold within a year of the owner’s passing AND the heirs want the proceeds before the one year anniversary of the death, the sellers must pay a bond premium to the buyer’s title insurance company for the funds to be released.
 Alternatively, the proceeds stay with the title company until 1 year and 1 day after the date of death.

-I subscribe to a courthouse service that allows me access to all public documents.
-I can look at any will with a few clicks of the mouse.
-If a trust is involved, all I see is some boiler plate will that in essence says, final instructions are in the trust.
+When I put a property on the market, I need to see the will or trust or at least the parts pertaining to real estate.
+I need to make sure I have all the right people signing the docs.
+If the deceased had a will, I can look that up in the courthouse records.
+If a trust is involved, all I see at the courthouse is some boiler plate will that in essence says, final instructions are in the trust.
 I can never see the trust unless the Successor Trustee gives me a copy.

 I am sure there are many more reasons why a home and other assets should be in a trust.
-But, maybe there is a reason specific to you situation that a trust is not in your best interests,.
+But, maybe there is a reason specific to your situation that indicates a trust is not in your best interests,.
 That can only be answered by a legal expert.
 Don’t take any action on anything in this post without getting legal advice.